zuiko21/minimOS/hard/sixtation.md

 Divided by 8 it will generate the **9 MHz CPU clock** (instead of the previously specced _10.7 MHz_), and further halved will fit the _4.5 MHz **HD6445** CRTC_ clock.
 On the other hand, half the dot clock (36 MHz) might work for a _slightly overclocked_ FPU.
+Since all timing is derived from the _dot clock_, the main CPU board **has no oscillator**, as it will be located on the video board.

 On the other hand, a somewhat reduced resolution of **880 x 864** should be compatible with the _Apple Portrait Display_ (with non-square pixels, unfortunately), all